 Hobart Airport is Australia’s most southern airport, with one of Australia’s most picturesque approaches.

-We are the largest and busiest airport in Tasmania with over 60% of the travellers coming through Hobart.
+We are the largest and busiest airport in Tasmania with over 60% of all travellers to the state coming through Hobart Airport.
 We are curfew free and are a proud part of the Tasmanian community.

 Hobart Airport is Australia’s ninth busiest domestic passenger airport and we are continuing to grow and develop to meet the needs of our customers, shareholders and our community.

 Hobart International Airport Pty Ltd (HIAPL) operates the Hobart Airport, one of the most scenic airports in Australia.
 We operate to meet the needs of our shareholders by ensuring safe and efficient services to travellers.

 In October 2019, a consortium comprising of Australian-based asset manager QIC and Dutch-based airport operator, Royal Schiphol Group acquired a 70% equity interest in Hobart Airport.
 Tasmanian superannuation fund, Tasplan, holds the remaining 30% equity interest.